 BLACK CAP.
-The head-dress worn by the judge in pronouncing the sentence of death.
+It is a vulgar error that the head-dress worn by the judge in pronouncing the sentence of death is assumed as an emblem of the sentence.
 It is part of the judicial full dress, and is worn by the judges on occasions of especial state.
 Wharton.